 First opened in 2014, the Mumbai location of Masala Library is overseen by the esteemed chef Jiggs Kalra.
 His mission?
 To apply of-the-minute molecular gastronomy techniques to Indian flavors.
 The experiment pays off: ambitious, bold, and ever-evolving, Masala Library has more than earned its position amongst the best restaurants in India.

 32. Masque, Mumbai

-Described by GQ last year as “Mumbai’s sexiest new restaurant,” as well as its most ambitious, Masque is clearly the stuff of destination dining.
+Previously described by GQ as “Mumbai’s sexiest restaurant,” as well as its most ambitious, Masque is clearly the stuff of destination dining.
 Its set menu of locally foraged fare shows it’s au fait with contemporary global food trends—hardly surprising, given its head chef has trained in restaurants ranging from Noma to Alinea.

 33. Mavalli Tiffin Rooms, Bangalore

 Founded in 1924, Mavalli Tiffin Rooms is nothing short of a Bangalore icon (even though its locations now stretch as far afield as Dubai).
 Still, it’s worth visiting MTR for its enticing South Indian treats, from steamed rava idlis to classic masala dosas—all washed down with a local filter coffee.

 Monkey Bar—or MoBar, as locals may be inclined to call it—takes the British gastropub concept but infuses it with an Indian twist.
 Instead of chips, locals snack on Bombay vada pav and spicy paneer bhurji buns.
 And while beers are on offer, it’s the cocktails that are one of Monkey Bar’s strongest suits.